devi-r/React-Offline-PWA/README.md

 This project is a demonstration of an offline-first web application built with React and a custom Service Worker.
 It showcases how a web app can provide a seamless user experience, even without a network connection, by intelligently caching application assets and API data.

-## 🚀 Live Demo
+## Demo

 **Live Preview:** https://react-offline-pwa.onrender.com

 ✅ **Fully functional offline support** - Test it by loading the site online, then turning off your WiFi and refreshing!

-This project was developed with AI-assistance, demonstrating a powerful human-AI collaboration for solving complex web development challenges.
+🚀 This project was developed by **[Devi R](https://www.linkedin.com/in/devi-r-06bb94a7)** with AI-assistance, demonstrating a powerful human-AI collaboration for solving complex web development challenges.

 ## Features